nmudd-cms/wnmg-xlc/api-checklist.md

 - [ ] API keys and tokenization is used to track and manage clients
 - [ ] API endpoints use HTTPS.
 - [ ] API supports CORS for security (not JSONP).
-- [ ] API is using security best practices (based on OWASP, etc...).
+- [ ] API is using security best practices (based on OWASP Top Ten, etc...).
+- [ ] API logs are forwarding to the correct places.

 ##Documentation
 - [ ] API documentation is up-to-date and documentation stays up-to-date as part of the API lifecycle.